AdobeDocs/workfront.en/help/workfront-library/administration-and-setup/workfront-library-setup/set-up-a-portal-in-library.md

    <li>GIF</li>
    <li>PNG</li>
   </ul> <note type="tip">
-   If the image you want to use for your branding is in
-   <span>Workfront Library</span>, but it doesn't meet the formatting requirements, you can download the image with a different file size and format.
+   If the image you want to use for your branding is in Workfront Library, but it doesn't meet the formatting requirements, you can download the image with a different file size and format.
 You can then upload the image and use it for branding the portal.
 For more information on downloading a file, see the "Download a single content file" section in the article
    <a href="../../../workfront-library/content-management/basics/download-content-from-library.md" class="MCXref xref">Download items from Workfront Library</a>
   </note> </li>
- <li value="5"> <p>Click <span class="bold">Save New Logo</span>.</p> <p>Refresh the browser page where you have <span>Workfront Library</span> to see the new logo.</p> </li>
+ <li value="5"> <p>Click <span class="bold">Save New Logo</span>.</p> <p>Refresh the browser page where you have Workfront Library to see the new logo.</p> </li>
 </ol>

 ### Select taxonomy for content in the portal